AbhiBD/attendancecalc/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is intended to be open source and may be used or modified freely.
+If you need a specific license, please contact the repository owner.